richard67/mod_rfvideo/README.md

 This might change when I find the time.

 ## Known Issues
 When the module is being served from module cache, the language strings used in JavaScript are not translated.
-To circumvent this, switch off caching in the module's advanced settings.
+To circumvent this when using module cache, switch off caching in the module's advanced settings.